stellaboschi/stellaboschi.github.io/README.md

 *Stella's Journey.
 A narrative journey through solitude and hope.*

 ### [Taming the Magma (IT)](https://stellaboschi.github.io/taming-the-magma/it/)
-*Fili Sottili: Lettere dal caos.*
+*Fili Sottili: lettere dal caos.*

 ### [Taming the Magma (EN)](https://stellaboschi.github.io/taming-the-magma/en/)
-*Letters from Chaos: Documenting the journey with "Johnny".
-A real-time log of a human-AI hybrid dialogue attempting to tame the chaos.*
+*Letters from chaos: documenting the journey with "Johnny".
+A real-time log of a human-AI hybrid dialogue attempting to tame the flow.*

 ---